-Students using a cell phone without permission will be required to take the phone to the school office.
+Students using a cell phone without permission will be required to take the phone to the front desk.

-- a Upon the first offense, the student may retrieve the cell phone from the office at the end of the day. - b The second cell phone offense within a semester will result in a one-day detention for the student.
-Parents will be required to retrieve the phone from the school office. - c A third offense within a semester will result in one week of detention.
-Parents will again be required to retrieve the phone from the school office.
+- a Upon the first offense, the student may retrieve the cell phone from the front desk at the end of the day. - b The second cell phone offense within a semester will result in lunch/recess detention for the student.
+Parents will be required to retrieve the phone from the front desk. - c A third offense within a semester will result in one week of lunch/recess detention.
+Parents will again be required to retrieve the phone from the front desk.